tuhin47/PhotoPresent/README.md

-# PhotoPresent-Project200-
+# PhotoPresent
 This is an android and web project.
 This project is for taking attendance by taking photos.Normal attendance

 Environment:-
-1.Neatbeans Server
+- Neatbeans Server
-2.Tomcat Server
+- Tomcat Server
-3.xampp: mysql database(testdb)
+- xampp: mysql database(testdb)